samuelduchesne/archetypal/docs/creating_umi_template.rst

 Creating an Umi template
 ========================

-The following sections explain how to create an Umi template using different modules available in `archetypal`
+.. py:currentmodule:: archetypal.template

-The documentation will present how to create each Umi template object (e.g.
-`opaque materials`, `window settings`, `zone loads`, etc).
-Every inputs of each object will be presented with their default parameters, and simple examples will show how to create Umi template objects with at least the required inputs for each object.
+This tutorial explains how to create an Umi Template Library from scratch using `archetypal`.
+This section presents each required steps to create a valid Umi Template Library object.
+Every object will be presented with their default parameters, and simple examples will show how to create objects with the minimum required parameters.
+Before we start, here is a description of the overall structure of an Umi Template Library and the Building Templates it contains.

 Umi Template Structure
 ----------------------

 An Umi Template is a collection of various other objects that are referenced between each other.
-At the top of the
+At the top of the hierarchy, there is the :class:`UmiTemplate` object which holds all the other bits and pieces making up the template library.
+The second level is therefore the :class:`BuildingTemplate` object.
+There is one BuildingTemplate for each building models (or archetypes).
+Each BuildingTemplate is made of a series of children objects, and multiple BuildingTemplates can share the same children.
+For example, two buildings can share the same lighting schedule or the same opaque material.

+For simplicity, this tutorial begins with the lowest level in the hierarchy (or the leaf in a graph structure): The materials.

 Defining materials
 ------------------